 So it’s no surprise and understandable that one of the first questions car accident victims ask their personal injury attorneys is ‘how much can I expect to receive for my damages?’

-A Car Accident Lawyer, Smyrna, GA, Discusses the Types of Damages
+A Car Accident Lawyer, Atlanta, GA, Explains the Types of Damages to Expect

 According to Georgia laws, there are two types of car accident damages a victim can receive: economic and non-economic damages.
 However, in some cases, the victim may also be awarded punitive damages.
 These terms are briefly explained below.